Indian dining app Zomato moves beyond reviews with Maple deal

 "About 40 percent of orders placed online currently don't reach customers.
 We are making sure there is no glitch," Goyal said.

-(Reporting by Nivedita Bhattacharjee in Mumbai; Editing by Clara Ferreira Marques, David Evans and Crispian Balmer)
+(Reporting by Nivedita Bhattacharjee in Mumbai; Editing by Clara Ferreira Marques and David Evans)